bradjust97/HandOfJustice/README.md

  ================================
  Our update for assignment 10:
  We updated the heuristic.
-We believe that will make the AI prioritize more critical areas, such as the sides and corners, and deprioritize squares that are less useful in the long term.
+We believe that will make the AI prioritize more critical areas, such as the corners, thereby increasing odds of winning in the long term.